inkstitch/inkstitch/collections/_fonts/en/amita.md

 Don't try to scale it further down.

-[Amitaclo small font](https://inkstitch.org/fr/fonts/amitaclo_small/) is a variation of this font with different embroidery settings that allows to scale down between 55% (16mm,2/3 inch) and 25% (7mm ,1/4 inch).
+[Amitaclo small font](https://inkstitch.org/fr/fonts/amitaclo_small/) is a variation of this font with different embroidery settings that allow to scale down between 55% (16mm,2/3 inch) and 25% (7mm ,1/4 inch).
 It requires the use of a finer needle (EUR 60 USA 8) and a finer thread (60WT).

 ## In real life